Protection of Conscience Project

 (a) ''Discriminate''means any conduct or practice relating to the refusal of a health care provider to participate in the provision of a health care service subject to the act if such conduct or practice, if it was based on race, religion, color, sex, disability, national origin or ancestry, would be unlawful under K.S.A.
 44-1009, and amendments thereto; any denial, deprivation, disqualification or adverse action with respect to licensure, aid, assistance, grants, benefit or privilege, including staff privileges; any denial, deprivation, disqualification or adverse action with respect to any authorization, including authorization to create, expand, improve, acquire, affiliate or merge with any health care institution or payer; or in any other manner engage in coercion against any person, health care provider, health care institution or health care payer because of their refusal to participate in the provision of, or pay for, a health care service subject to this act.

-(c) ''Health care service subject to this act'' means any health care service relating to abortion, artificial insemination, assisted reproduction, artificial birth control, blood transfusions, cloning, embryonic stem cell and fetal experimentation, infanticide, physician-assisted suicide and euthanasia and sterilization.
+(d) ''Health care service subject to this act'' means any health care service relating to abortion, artificial insemination, assisted reproduction, artificial birth control prescribed for contraceptive purposes, human cloning, embryonic stem cell and fetal experimentation, infanticide, assisting suicide, euthanasia and sterilization for contraceptive purposes.

-(d) ''Health care provider'' means any individual who may participate in the provision of a health care service, including a physician, physician's assistant, nurse, nurses' aide, medical assistant, hospital employee, clinic employee, adult care home employee, pharmacist, pharmacy employee, medical or nursing school faculty, student or employee, researcher, counselor or social worker.
+(e) ''Health care provider'' means any individual who may participate in the provision of a health care service, including a physician, physician's assistant, advanced registered nurse practitioner, nurses' aide, medical assistant, hospital employee, clinic employee, adult care home employee, pharmacist, pharmacy employee, medical or nursing school faculty, student or employee, researcher, counselor or social worker.

 Sec.
 4. (a) A health care provider has the right not to participate in the provision of a health care service subject to this act.